An introduction to Cambridge

 - Travelling to Cambridge

 Further ideas and suggestions of things to do and places to visit in Cambridge are available in our blog posts.
-If you can't wait until your visit then our virtual Cambridge walking tours allow you to get a closer look as you explore the city on foot and by punt.
+If you can't wait until your visit then our virtual Cambridge walking tour allows you to get a closer look as you explore the city on foot and by punt.

 A brief history of Cambridge